Pharmacy Information

 What's a copayment?

-Our plans have five drug tiers
+Most of our plans have five drug tiers

 What's the difference between brand name and generic drugs?